6 Times You Have to Wear A Face Mask—And 3 Times You Don’t

 Don’t wear a mask: Exercising outside in unpopulated areas

 As long as you’re sure you will be alone, say, on a remote hiking trail or in the very early hours of the morning, “outside exercise is one scenario where you don’t need to wear a facial covering, as long as you can guarantee you won’t pass others,” Dr. Kesh says.
 But what about if the path isn’t totally remote, but you plan to keep your distance?
 With the force of breath (yours and the other person’s) so strong as you exercise and the wind potentially at play, your best bet will be to wear a cloth mask—yes, even if you the others pass people that are more than six feet away.
+Make sure you don’t do these 12 things at reopened national parks.

 Don’t wear a mask: At home by yourself or just with family